 Diane is also personally committed to serving others through her work as a Board member of the Trinity University St. Louis Alumni Organization and her previous Board membership with the St. Louis Chapter of the Association of Fundraising Professionals.
 In her spare time, Diane enjoys hanging out with her spouse, daughter, adorable dog Pepper.

-Dr. Eliza Sanders
+Dr. Eliza Sanders, GPC

 Consultant, Grants for Growth